Quantum dynamics of the early universe

 This equation is exact.
-It is equivalent to Eq. (\ref{12}).
-In the classical limit, the right-hand side of Eq. (\ref{15}) vanishes (it is proportional to $l_{P}^{4}$ in physical units) and this equation turns into the Hamilton-Jacobi equation for the action $S_{k}(a)$.
+It is equivalent to Eq.~(\ref{12}).
+In the classical limit, the right-hand side of Eq.~(\ref{15}) vanishes (it is proportional to $l_{P}^{4}$ in physical units) and this equation turns into the Hamilton-Jacobi equation for the action $S_{k}(a)|_{\hbar = 0} = S_{k}^{\mbox{ class}}(a)$ and the momentum $\partial_{a} S_{k}^{\mbox{ class}}(a) = - a \dot{a}$, where a dot is used to denote the derivative with respect to the proper time $\tau$.
+This simple equation modifies, when quantum gravity effects are taken into account.

-The derivative of the action with respect to the scale factor $a$ defines the momentum $\pi_{a}$ conjugate with $a$.
-With regard for quantum corrections, we have \cite{Kuz14}

-where a dot is used to denote the derivative with respect to the proper time $\tau$.